lightningnetwork/lnd/docs/grpc/python.md

-# How to write a Python gRPC client for the Lightning Network Daemon #
+# How to write a Python gRPC client for the Lightning Network Daemon

 This section enumerates what you need to do to write a client that communicates with lnd in Python.

+### Setup and Installation

 Lnd uses the gRPC protocol for communication with clients like lncli. gRPC is based on protocol buffers and as such, you will need to compile the lnd proto file in Python before you can use it to communicate with lnd.
-The following are the steps to take.

 * Create a virtual environment for your project
 ```